 At least one member of our recruitment panel will have undertaken safer recruitment training.
-Best practice is that this is updated every 3 years to ensure that the school are keeping up with changes made to recruitment processes and changes in safeguarding requirements when recruiting staff.
+Best practice is that this is updated every 3 years to ensure that Fowey Primary Schoolare keeping up with changes made to recruitment processes and changes in safeguarding requirements when recruiting staff.